Toddlers' Guide to Lindsay Wildlife Experience - 510 Families

 I am very happy to present this cheat sheet for Walnut Creek’s Lindsay Wildlife Experience for preschoolers, as part of our continuing series: The three-year olds’ guides to everything fun in the Bay Area!

-Good news: pretty much everything at Walnut Creek’s animal rescue and museum is great for a three-year old!
+Good news: pretty much everything at Walnut Creek’s animal rescue and museum is great for a two or three-year-old!
 Even the gift shop… sigh.

 children looking at big brown bear statue